Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-07-conditionals.md

     }
 ```

-So, what happens when this code runs is that the first if statement is evaluated.
-If it is true, all the others are skipped.
+ In the first, if statement, if true, all the others are skipped.
 It continues in this fashion until there are no more **else if** statements.
-Pretty cool huh?
+Pretty cool, huh?
 How do we apply it to our previous example?

 ```js